ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 Instead of creating a complex implementation to report and handle errors, the functional approach creates a "return package" containing the answer along with the (potential) error information.
 Instead of only returning the answer, we return this package from the function.

-This package is a new type, with operations that prevent the programmer from simply plucking the result from the package without dealing with error conditions (a failing of the Go language approach).
+This package is a new type, with operations that prevent the programmer from plucking the result from the package without dealing with error conditions (a failing of the Go language approach).

 A first attempt uses *type unions* to create a nameless return package: